Recovery of Investment Losses involving Variable Annuities

-Have you suffered losses due to variable annuity switching?
-If so, the securities attorneys at The White Law Group may be able to assist you in the recovery of your investment losses.
+Overselling variable annuities or variable annuity switching can be a problem and is not in the best interest of the investor.
+If you have suffered losses due to variable annuities switching, the securities attorneys at The White Law Group may be able to assist you in the recovery of your investment losses.

 An annuity is a long-term investment that is issued by an insurance company, with a series of payments made at equal intervals.
 Through annuitization, your purchase payments (or contributions) are converted into periodic payments possibly lasting a lifetime.

 People typically buy these as a way to diversify their portfolios and as part of a retirement strategy.
 To explain the way an annuity works, think about social security — you put money into it, and once you reach a certain age or disability, you begin getting money back.
 The difference is, it is not the government that guarantees the annuity, but the insurance company.
 Some of the popular annuity companies are MetLife, American Equity Insurance Life, Prudential Annuities, Lincoln Financial Group, Allianz Life of North America, among others.

 Basic Features of Variable Annuities